Danger: Diabolik: Further films, TV series and radio dramas

 In 1991, Rai 2 announced a live-action TV series based on Diabolik, which was to be produced by M Films Produzione and directed by Rospo Pallenberg.
 Although a 100-minute pilot episode was planned, the series did not come to pass.
 In autumn 1999, the French television network M6 began airing a 40-episode animated series, Saban's Diabolik, an American-French-Italian-Japanese co-production between Saban Entertainment, M6, Mediaset, Toho and Ashi Productions.
 The series was influenced by the critical and commercial success of Batman: The Animated Series, and reworked its characters for a younger audience.
 It follows Diabolik and Eva as they commit heists to expose the atrocities of Diabolik's adoptive brother Dane, who has taken over their father's organization The Brotherhood, all while avoiding being captured by Ginko.
 The English dub of the series was initially set to air on Fox Family Channel in the United States in 2000, but was cancelled before being aired, although the series was broadcast in Australia.

 In 2000, Radio Monte Carlo produced a radio drama adaptation of several of the original fumetti stories from Diabolik.
-The series was broadcast on Rai Radio 2, and aired for 20 episodes on weekdays from November 13 to December 8.
-Adapted by Armando Traverso, directed by Arturo Villone and featuring original music by Giovanni Lodigiani, the series featured the voices of Luca Ward as Diabolik, Roberta Greganti as Eva, and Luca Biagini as Ginko.
+The series was broadcast on Rai Radio 2, and aired for 20 episodes on weekdays from 13 November to 8 December.
+Adapted by Armando Traverso, directed by Arturo Villone and featuring original music by Giovanni Lodigiani, the series featured the voices of Luca Ward as Diabolik, Roberta Greganti as Eva and Luca Biagini as Ginko.